50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 1. 1.
 Assess Solar Feasibility Now: Evaluate your facility's suitability for solar.
 Most industrial buildings are excellent candidates with 10,000+ sqm of available roof space.

 2. 2.
-Calculate True ROI: Factor in Enhanced Capital Allowances, energy price inflation, and the cost of waiting until 2027 (£300K-£600K in lost savings).
+Calculate True ROI: Factor in Annual Investment Allowance (AIA), energy price inflation, and the cost of waiting until 2027 (£300K-£600K in lost savings).

 3. 3.
 Consider Solar PPA if Capital Constrained: Power Purchase Agreements offer zero upfront costs with immediate 25-40% savings.